JITCAM'23: the Aix campus organizes its 5th Business Game

 The aim is to enable students to discover this career path.
 The objective is, on the one hand, to identify and nurture future entrepreneurs who will be supported in their future careers, but also to provide all students with skills that are sought after by companies and that they can reinvest in their future career choices.

-The Business Game: a simulation exercise for first-year students in the Grande Ecole Program
+The Business Game: A Simulated Business Scenario for First-Year Students in the Grande Ecole Engineering Programme

 This edition of JITCAM is taking place in two stages and benefits from a strong academic partnership with ESSCA, a management school.ESSCA, a management school.